simpleanalytics/stream-transform-nested-json/README.md

 # Stream transformer for nested objects in JSON arrays

 > A huge thanks to Say Media, Inc. for the [highland-find-json](https://github.com/saymedia/highland-find-json) package where we could copy most of the code and docs from.
 They wrote it for [Highland](https://github.com/caolan/highland), we ported it to native Node.js Streams.
-Their license is MIT and so it ours.
+Their [license](/LICENSE) is MIT and this port as well.

 `stream-transform-nested-json` is a library for locating JSON objects in a stream of buffers.